of body-mind integration and integrative therapy

 Jack W. Painter, Ph.
 D. (1933-2010) (U.S.A.)

 Jack Painter was one of the pioneers of the humanist growth movement that emerged in the 1960s, characterized by a lively search for awareness and empathy.
 As Professor of Philosophy and Psychology at the University of Miami, he had an engagement in the exciting developments that were taking place at the West Coast at that time where he met many of the people who together would form the ‘Human Potential’ movement.
-As others from that time, Jack Painter personally explored many different approaches – Zen, Yoga, Gestalt (with Fritz Perls and Marty Fromm), Rolfing (with Bill Williams and Ida Rolf), Reichian therapy (with Raffael Estrada Villa, Peter Levine and others) and lots of others.
-In the process, he became increasingly interested in integrating influences and aspects from different approaches into an efficient and coherent method of personal growth, self-development and healing.
-For example, Postural Integration® was born and, to promote this new method, he founded his own institute, “The International Center for Release and Integration” (ICRI) in San Francisco, later in Mill Valley CA. A few years later he developed a second method – Energetic Integration®.
+Out of his explorations with Zen, Yoga, Gestalt (with Fritz Perls and Marty Fromm), Rolfing (with Bill Williams and Ida Rolf), Reichian therapy (with Raffael Estrada Villa, Peter Levine and others) and lots of others he Postural Integration®, an efficient and coherent method of personal growth, self-development and healing.
+A few years later he developed a second method – Energetic Integration®.
 Both Postural and Energetic Integration® combine work with the physical, energetic and cognitive as well as the emotional processes in the bodymind.
-Jack Painter trained numerous practitioners in the work he had developed, and then trained a number of ‘Advanced Practitioners’ who eventually became trainers of this work.
-These trainers belong to the International Council of PsychoCorporal (Bodymind) Integration Trainers (ICPIT) and continue and develop the work of Postural Integration and Energetic Integration.
+Finally he launched Pelvic-Heart Integration, a method with the goal of uniting the masculine and feminine energies in the individual.

 John C. Pierrakos, M.D.
 (1921-2001)